italo-granato/starmie/README.md

 -   Parse output from STRUCTURE or ADMXITURE into a usable data structure in R.
 -   Plot model diagnostics to perform inference on choice of 'K'.
 -   Create the 'standard' STRUCTURE bar plot showing cluster memberships.
--   Plot model checks such as MCMC chains on the admixture coefficient \(\alpha\) and the log-likelihood.
+-   Plot model checks such as MCMC chains on the admixture coefficient *α* and the log-likelihood.
 -   Visualizing output from STRUCTURE analysis

 This vignette outlines how to use starmie to do basic tasks after running STRUCTURE at the command line.